St. Lucia Restaurants

 Chicken and pork dishes and barbecues are also popular here.
 Fresh lobster is available in season, which lasts from August through March.
-As they do throughout the Caribbean, local vendors set up barbecues along the roadside, at street fairs, and at Friday-night "jump-ups" and do bang-up business selling grilled fish or chicken legs, bakes (fried biscuits), and beer—you can get a full meal for less than $10.
+As they do throughout the Caribbean, local vendors set up barbecues along the roadside, at street fairs, and at Friday-night "jump-ups" and do a bang-up business selling grilled fish or chicken legs, bakes (fried biscuits), and beer—you can get a full meal for less than $10.
 Most other meats are imported—beef from Argentina and Iowa, lamb from New Zealand.
 Piton is the local brew; Bounty, the local rum.

-With so many popular all-inclusive resorts, guests take most meals at hotel restaurants—which are generally quite good, and in some cases, exceptional.
-It's fun when vacationing, however, to try some of the local restaurants, as well—for lunch when sightseeing or for a special night out.
+With so many popular all-inclusive resorts, guests take most meals at hotel restaurants—which are generally quite good and in some cases exceptional.
+It's fun when vacationing, however, to try some of the local restaurants as well—for lunch when sightseeing or for a special night out.

 What to Wear: Dress on St. Lucia is casual but conservative.
 Shorts are usually fine during the day, but bathing suits and immodest clothing are frowned upon anywhere but at the beach.
-In the evening the mood is casually elegant, but even the fanciest places generally expect only a collared shirt and long pants for men and a sundress or slacks for women.
+In the evening, the mood is casually elegant, but even the fanciest places generally expect only a collared shirt and long pants for men and a sundress or slacks for women.